5 Kanal: History

 During the Orange Revolution, 5 Kanal switched to round-the-clock news broadcasting and broadcast live on Independence Square in Kyiv and other hotspots in the Ukrainian capital.
 Due to this, the rating of the channel reached record levels - after the audience, "5 Kanal" ranked third in the country, leaving only "Inter" and "1 + 1", which had a large coverage of the national television network.

 In February 2005, a change in the channel's format was announced - the channel declared itself the "first information" channel.
 On March 14, 2005, entertainment and music programs, feature films, etc. were removed from the airwaves, leaving only news, documentaries, analytical and journalistic programs, and programs about tourism.
 At the same time, the head of the news service, Andriy Shevchenko, left the channel and was replaced by Roman Skrypin.

-In May 2006, Roman Skrypin also left the channel, claiming that there was no development and that the channel's decision-making system had been disrupted - in particular, the appointment of a new news editor-in-chief took place without discussion with him as editor-in-chief channel.
+In May 2006, Roman Skrypin also left the channel, claiming that there was no development and that the channel's decision-making system had been disrupted-in particular, the appointment of a new news editor-in-chief took place without discussion with him as editor-in-chief channel.

 In 2007, 5 Kanal started the new year with a new program grid built on the principle of "horizontal lines".
 All news content was divided into blocks, each of which had a fixed place in the program grid.
 A fundamentally new structure of news was built, the total number of information messages increased from 40 to more than 60.

 In early June 2010, the court upheld the demands of the Inter TV channel group, annulling the National Council's decision a year and a half earlier to allocate 5 Kanal and TVi frequencies for broadcasting.
-Journalists of these TV channels stated the influence on the court decision of the head of the Security Service of Ukraine Valery Khoroshkovsky, who was also the owner of the group "Inter".

-On August 18, 2010, 5 Kanal website shut down due to a DDOS attack.
+Journalists from the TV channels said that the influence on the court decision of the head of the Security Service of Ukraine Valery Khoroshkovsky, who was also the owner of the group "Inter".
+On August 18, 2010, 5 Kanal's website shut down due to a DDOS attack.
 On August 25, 2011, the Ukrainian Independence TV Marathon, hosted by Tetyana Danylenko and Pavlo Kuzheev, set a new world record - 52 hours of continuous broadcasting.
 In October, the telethon was registered in the Guinness World Records.

-In March 2012, 5 Kanal together with the RegioNews news agency began broadcasting press conferences in the RegioNews live media hall.
+In March 2012, 5 Kanal and the RegioNews news agency began broadcasting press conferences in the RegioNews live media hall.